topicusonderwijs/vanilla-native-federation/README.md

 $ npm install vanilla-native-federation
 ```

-A lightweight runtime library for implementing native federation in server-side rendered applications.
-Built on the foundation of [@softarc/native-federation-runtime](https://www.npmjs.com/package/@softarc/native-federation-runtime) and designed specifically for non-SPA environments like PHP, Ruby, Java, and ASP.NET applications.
+A lightweight **runtime orchestrator** for implementing micro frontends in non-SPA applications using native federation.
+This is an alternative runtime to [@softarc/native-federation-runtime](https://www.npmjs.com/package/@softarc/native-federation-runtime), specifically designed for integrating micro frontends with minimal effort into traditional web applications built with technologies like PHP, ASP.NET, JSF, JSP, Ruby on Rails, or Django.

 ## Key Features